Crawfish Festivals in Louisiana: Celebrating with Fun and Food

-	The Annual Crawfish Mambo, which has grown into New Orleans' largest cook-off, will be held on May 11, 2019.
+The Annual Crawfish Mambo, which has grown into New Orleans' largest cook-off, is held in May of each year.
 Sample dozens of different crawfish boils cooked by teams competing for a cash "Best of Boil" prize and title.
 Feast on all-you-can-eat crawfish while the Mambo all-star music line-up keeps you dancing.
 Then take a break to shop the Mambo Artists Village before tasting some more.

 The Mambo is held at the University of New Orleans, Lakefront Campus.